BioInfoAPS/BioInfoAPS.github.io/README.md

 # APSBasicBioinformatics
-This repo has files and instructions for the "Basic Bioinformatics and command-line tools for phytopathologists" organized during Plant Health 2020.
+This repo has files and instructions for the "Basic Bioinformatics and Command-line Tools for Phytopathologists" organized during Plant Health 2020.